ThreeMagpiesArguingSemantics/CardWeavingWorkbench/README.md

 Saving patterns is done through plain JSON.
 Save the text it gives, and you can use it to get the pattern back to you anytime.

 # Weaving is difficult!
 Weaving was more difficult than coding.
 So, I gave up on this project overall.
-The major feature that needs to be added is generating the tablet turn instructions as numbers rather than only the graphical view.
+There are a few quality-of-life improvements I wanted to make, and the number turn instructions may not be entirely accurate (I'm not a good enough weaver to verify).
 I may get back to fixing that if I get back into weaving again.